 Avoid Diuretics and Irritants

 Certain drinks may irritate the bladder, including coffee, alcohol, citrus and caffeinated drinks.
 Avoiding these liquids may help you relieve some symptoms, such as burning during urination.
-These drinks also act as diuretics, which will make you need to urinate more frequently, possibly making the UTI symptoms more irritating.
+These drinks may act as mild diuretics, which may make you need to urinate more frequently, possibly making the UTI symptoms more irritating.

 Probiotics, live bacteria found in some foods and supplements, are important in maintaining natural balance in the vagina, urethra, and bladder.
 Probiotic supplements help avoid an overgrowth of E. Coli, the bacteria that commonly cause UTIs.
-Not only can probiotics help treat UTIs, but they also help you prevent UTIs in the future.
+Studies are conflicting if probiotics can help treat or prevent UTIs, but risks of using them are low.
 Probiotics can be found in foods like yogurt.
 Probiotic pills can also be taken by mouth or inserted into the vagina.

 Use a Heating Pad